NorthIsUp/mise-env-fnox/README.md

 A [mise](https://mise.jdx.dev) env plugin that loads secrets from [fnox](https://github.com/jdx/fnox) into your development environment.

+> [!CAUTION]
+> I am not sure this plugin is a good idea. fnox was built as a separate CLI for a reason.
+I would probably advise avoiding this.

 ## Installation

 Add the plugin to your project's `mise.toml`: